Dr Stuart Moir

-I joined the University as a Bicentennial Educational Fellow in July 2012.
+I joined the University on a Bicentennial Education Fellowship in July 2012.
 Before then I worked as a Community Educator with a Local Authority in the Lothians.
-I gained a wide range of experience in working with young people and adults in various school and community settings.
-Some of my educational work was focused on supporting the development of political literacy to encourage civic involvement and political and electoral participation.
+I gained a wide range of experience of informal education by working with young people and adults in various school and community settings.
+A key focus of this educational work was on supporting the development of political literacy to encourage civic involvement and political and electoral participation.

-My research & teaching interests include: Citizenship education and learning for democracy, critical pedagogy, Marxist analysis and critique of education, adult education and popular/radical education, youth political participation and activism, youth work in schools, critical social research and professional practice learning.
+My research & teaching interests include: citizenship education and learning for democracy; youth political participation and activism; youth work in schools; professional practice learning; Marxist analysis and critique of education; adult education and popular/radical education; critical social research.

 I completed my Doctorate in Education (EdD) in May of 2020.
 My thesis title is, ‘How Did Young Left Wing Political Activists Learn to Become Active and Critical Citizens?’.